Compare the best cheap UK restaurant POS systems. Real costs, hidden fees revealed, and which budget-friendly POS fits your restaurant.

 For example, a new restaurant with basic setup could start under £100, while a full kitchen display setup runs several hundred pounds according to Shopify UK's pricing guide.

-Breaking Down the Real Costs of a Cheap Restaurant POS System
+Breaking Down the Real Costs

 Most budget POS systems make money through transaction fees, not software subscriptions.
 Here's what a busy independent restaurant processing £15,000 monthly in card sales actually pays: